Gregwar/Plankton/README.md

 It doesn't uses any third-party library, everything is in this repository, you can quickly read all its source code.

+It also features a generic autoloader, so you can write your own classes and easily access it.

 For more information, have a look at [the blog post about Plankton](http://gregwar.com/posts/plankton-a-php-pedagocical-42-lines-framework)